trilinos/Trilinos/cmake/std/atdm/README.md

 machine and matching to a known supported system.
 Therefore, it is typically not necessary to specify `<system_name>` in the `<build-name>` keys string.
 But there are some cases where more then one `<system_name>` env are supported on the same machine.
-For example, on CEE LAN RHEL6 machines, both the <a href="#sems-rhel6-environment">sems-rhel6</a> and <a href="#cee-rhel6-and-rhel7-environment">cee-rhel6</a> environments are supported.
-On these CEE LAN RHEL6 machines, when `cee-rhel6` is included in `<build-name>`, then the `cee-rhel6` env will be selected.
-But if `sems-rhel6` is included in the build name (or no system name is listed in the build name), then the `sems-rhel6` env will be selected by default on such machines.
-The same is true for CEE LAN RHEL7 machines with the <a href="#sems-rhel6-environment">sems-rhel7</a> and <a href="#cee-rhel6-and-rhel7-environment">cee-rhel6</a> environments.
-And if `spack-rhel` is included in `<build-name>`, then the <a href="#spack-rhel-environment">spack-rhel</a> will attempted to be loaded.
+For example, on CEE LAN RHEL7 machines, both the <a href="#sems-rhel7-environment">sems-rhel7</a> and <a href="#cee-rhel7-environment">cee-rhel7</a> environments are supported.
+On these CEE LAN RHEL7 machines, when `cee-rhel7` is included in `<build-name>`, then the `cee-rhel7` env will be selected.
+But if `sems-rhel7` is included in the build name (or no system name is listed in the build name), then the `sems-rhel7` env will be selected by default on such machines.
-(In that case, one must ensure that the ATDM Spack modules have been defined.)

 <a name="kokkos_arch"/>